sa6ds/saadsadouk.com/src/app/content/blog/from-script-to-saas.md

 ---
 title: "From Script to SaaS: Building flipassist.app"
-pubDate: "02-20-2025"
+pubDate: "02-21-2025"
 tldr: "What started as a Python script to calculate sneaker profits evolved into flipassist.app—a full-stack reselling toolkit.
 This post dives into the development process, from the initial idea to launch, and the lessons I learned along the way."
 ---

 # The Backstory: A Reseller's Need

 My journey with flipassist began years ago as a reseller.
-After buying a pair of shoes, I'd need to quickly calculate potential profits, factoring in platform fees to ensure I was making a worth while profit. calculating the fees was a pain, so I wrote a simple Python script to test what I'd learned in class.
-It worked well enough, and I still have it saved as a memento of where this project started.
+After buying a pair of shoes, I'd need to quickly calculate potential profits, factoring in platform fees to ensure I was making a worth while profit.
+Calculating the fees was a pain, so as a first semester CS student I wrote a simple Python script to test what I'd learned in class.
+It worked well enough at the time, and I still have it saved as a memento of where this project started.

 ```python
 soldprice = float(input('Sold Price: $'))